Menu

 History of the HMS Trincomalee (Page 2)

-Due to the end of the Napoleonic Wars, Great Britain's naval strength was reduced.
-After fitting out, which cost a further £2400, Trincomalee was placed 'in ordinary' - that is she was roofed over, had her masts removed, and was placed in Portsmouth harbour under general maintenance until such time as she may be recalled into active service. [ Read More... ]
+Due to the end of the Napoleonic Wars (1819), Great Britain’s naval strength was reduced.
+After fitting out, which cost a further £2400, Trincomalee was placed ‘in ordinary’ – that is she was roofed over, had her masts removed, and was placed in Portsmouth harbour under general maintenance until such …

 Andy Capp